The Reckoning (2020 film): Plot

 In 1665, after losing her husband during the Great Plague of London (1665–1666), Grace Haverstock (Kirk) is unjustly accused of being a witch and placed in the custody of England's most ruthless witch-hunter, Judge Moorcroft (Pertwee).
 Forced to endure physical and emotional torture while steadfastly maintaining her innocence, Grace must face her own inner demons as the Devil himself starts to work his way into her mind.

 Filming

 While The Reckoning is set in Northern England in 1665, the film was shot entirely in Budapest, Hungary in 2019.

 Release

 The film had its world premiere at the Fantasia International Film Festival on 20 August 2020; its UK premiere at the London FrightFest Film Festival on 23 October 2020; and its US premiere at Beyond Fest in October 2020 as a physical event at a drive-in theatre.
 The film was released on Blu-ray and DVD in the USA by RLJE Films on 6 April 2021.

+Reception

 The film received negative reviews from critics.
 It currently holds a score of on Rotten Tomatoes, with the consensus reading, "Thematically and visually unpleasant, The Reckoning wallows in the same violent misogyny it purports to condemn."
 On Metacritic, the film received a score of 31 out of 100 based on 7 reviews, indicating "generally unfavorable reviews".